tmplab/LJay/README.md

 # General

 /noteon number velocity
-					Note on sent to laser (see below for notes effects).
-Noteon can also be send to midi targets if gstt.tomidi is True.
+					Note on sent to laser (see Midi below for notes effects).
+Noteon can also be send to midi targets if gstt.tomidi is True, but this disable all other targets for the moment.
+Todo.

 /noteoff number 	Note off is sent only to midi targets.

 /accxyz x y z 		TouchOSC gyroscope x assigned to cc 1 and y assigned to cc 2.
-See below for cc effects.
+See Midi below for cc effects.

 /gyrosc/gyro x y z  Change 3D rotation angles with gyroscope float values. i.e for GyrOSC iOS app.
 At this time Z is ignored and Z rotation set to 0